 Easter weekend is finally here.
 Four days holiday for most people.
 Enjoying the good weather, lawns are mowed, kitchens prepare treats for the weekend, while teenagers prepare for upcoming exams.
-Whatever you and your family are doing, this Chocolate Biscuit Base Mini Egg Brownies bake is sure to bring about a smile.
+Whatever you and your family are doing my Chocolate Biscuit Base Mini Egg Brownies Easter bake is sure to bring about a smile.

 The base of these brownies is a chocolate biscuit.
-More like a slightly harder version of the soft, squidgy brownie on top.
-The advantage being that, with a firmer base these brownies are easier to pick up and hold.
+Rather like a slightly harder version of the soft, squidgy brownie on top.
+So the advantage is that with a firmer base these brownies are easier to pick up and hold.
 While developing this recipe my thoughts were directed by practicality.

 No matter how practical these brownies are, they absolutely had to be fun, as well as tasty.
-Since the addition of pretty, pastel Cadbury’s eggs, was a necessity.
+Since the addition of pretty, pastel Cadbury’s mini eggs was a necessity.
 So also were the party streamer, piped coloured chocolate drizzles.
-Resulting in a beautiful, yet fun, Easter bake.
+Resulting in a beautiful, yet fun, Easter treat.

 While this may look like a complicated bake, it absolutely isn’t.
 First of all the biscuit base is made, then baked.
-Once cooled the Wright’s Brownie Mix, which takes seconds to make, is poured over.
+Once cooled the brownie topping, is poured over.
 Followed by a generous sprinkle of chocolate mini eggs, another quick bake.
 Finally after cooling you can let your creativity run wild, decorating your bake.

 A quick note: This bake will look and taste just as good if you’d prefer not to use coloured Candy Melts.
 Since this is your bake, feel free to add coloured sprinkles, chocolates or whatever you like.
 Most importantly, have fun!!!